-The size or capacity of an e-cig battery refers to how much power it can store which affects how long it can be used before it needs to be recharged.
+The capacity of an e-cig battery refers to how much power it can store which affects how long it can be used before it needs to be recharged.

 When it comes to the traditional standard e-cig battery, you will normally find the more power it can hold, the larger it will physically be.